simonvh/gimmemotifs-manuscript/manuscript.md

 # Funding

-SJvH was supported by the Netherlands Organization for Scientific research (NWO-ALW, grant 863.12.002).
+SJvH was supported by the Netherlands Organization for Scientific research (NWO-ALW, grants 863.12.002 and 016.Vidi.189.081).
 Part of this work was carried out on the Dutch national e-infrastructure with the support of SURF Foundation.
 This work was sponsored by NWO Exact and Natural Sciences for the use of supercomputer facilities.

 # Author contributions

-SjVH designed and performed experiments and analysis, wrote the code and wrote the manuscript.
+SJvH designed and performed experiments and analysis, wrote the code and wrote the manuscript.
 NB processed and analyzed the hematopoietic DNase I and H3K27ac ChIP-seq data.
 All authors read and approved the final manuscript.

 # Acknowledgements

+We would like to thank all research symbionts, who make their tools and data publicly available.
 This study makes use of data generated by the Blueprint Consortium.
 A full list of the investigators who contributed to the generation of the data is available from [www.blueprint-epigenome.eu](www.blueprint-epigenome.eu).
 Additionally, this study used data provided by